Eye Care

 For over 25 years, a woman admitted to using excessive mascara each day without completely removing it at night before she slept.
 Complaining of feelings that something was in her eye, the 50-year-old sought help from her ophthalmologist.
 After a thorough eye exam, the ophthalmologist discovered dark pigmented depositions on the conjunctiva, the mucous membrane lining the inside of the eyelid.
 In addition, the ophthalmologist noted eye lesions or sub-conjunctival concretions.
 Following a biopsy of the conjunctiva, results of which were published in the American Academy of Ophthalmology, physicians found deposits of mascara as well as evidence of conjunctivitis or infection.

 “It is important to ensure you wash your hands and clean around your eyes regularly to prevent infections from occurring.
-Having treated cases like this often, infections can lead to very serious consequences and in some cases even vision loss,” says Charles Flowers, MD, associate professor of clinical ophthalmology at USC Roski Eye Institute and cornea specialist.
+Having treated cases like this often, infections can lead to very serious consequences and in some cases even vision loss,” say experts with the USC Roski Eye Institute, part of Keck Medicine of USC.

 Tips to preventing eye infections